lorenzogirardi/kubernetes-sitespeed.io/README.md

 Well ... a website is a product itself,
 it could be a Wordpress, a Magento ecommerce or a structured multiple applications that owns each ones a different section of the website.

-However if you have a business on top you should move your evolution as a customer perspective
+However if running a business on top, you should move your evolution as a customer perspective:
 - how long does is take the website asnwer ?
 - is the response time common for all sections ?
 - new versions/deployments are better than before for the customer ?